-PPM{ADJ} displayed a significant seasonal pattern, which could be considered common to both control and impact areas, although the interaction area×month was almost significant at the 95% confidence level (Table 3.2.1; Fig. 3.2.1).
+PPM{ADJ} displayed a significant seasonal pattern, which could be considered common to both control and impact areas (Table 3.2.1; Fig. 3.2.1).
 This difference was mainly driven by low PPM{ADJ} in the winter months in the control area.
-The PPMADJ difference between the two areas was small and not significant.
+The PPM{ADJ} difference between the two areas was small and not significant.
 Autocorrelation between consecutive days was larger for PPM{ADJ} than CPPM{ADJ}, which suggests that the presence of porpoises near a station had fluctuations on the order of several days.
-The residual variation and spatial variation between stations were the largest random sources of variation for PPMADJ (Table 3.2.2).
-Three additional random components also contributed with variation: 1) variation between C-PODs, 2) differences in the seasonal pattern between stations and 3) differences in the seasonal pattern between stations across years.
-Interannual variations at the level of the entire study are as well as for the control and impact areas were relatively unimportant (year, year×month and area×year×month).
+The residual variation and spatial variation between stations were the largest random sources of variation for PPM{ADJ} (Table 3.2.2).
+Four additional random components also contributed with variation: 1) The annual and monthly variation between areas, 2) the variation between stations and areas, 3) differences in the seasonal pattern between stations arcoss years.
+Interannual variations for the entire study were relatively unimportant (year and year×month).

-For both indicators the C-POD variation was large (third largest component).
+For CPPM{ADJ} the C-POD variation was large (third largest component).
 Throughout the baseline period C-PODs were rotated between stations for logistic reasons, and this will also be the case during the pinger period.
 Therefore, this random source of variation will to some extent affect the BACI test, but exactly how cannot be included in the power analyses, since the rotation of C-PODs between stations cannot be determined beforehand for the pinger period.
 However, to provide a conservative estimate of the effect of C-POD variation, the model above was rerun without the podnr factor in order to redistribute this variation on the other factors (Table 3.2.3).
-For CPPM{ADJ} the C-POD variation was mainly included into the random factor for station(area)×year×month, whereas for PPM{ADJ} the C-POD variation was mainly included into the random factors for station(area)×year×month.
+For CPPM{ADJ} the C-POD variation was mainly included into the random factor for station(area)×year×month, whereas for PPM{ADJ} the C-POD variation was mainly included into the random factors for station(area)×year×month and station(area)×year×month.
 The variances in Table 3.2.3 will be used for the power analyses below.

 Table 3.2.3.
-Parameter estimates, their standard deviations and test statistics for the random components of modelling CPP- M{ADJ} and PPM{ADJ}.
+Parameter estimates, their standard deviations and test statistics for the random components of modelling CPP-M{ADJ} and PPM{ADJ}.
 Estimates describe the variances of the random components, except for AR(1), which is the parameter describing the correlation between two consecutive days at the same station measured with the same C-POD.
 This model did not include C-POD specific variation.